PombertLab/SYNY/README.md

 <p align="left">
   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.paf.normal.png">
 </p>

+In pairwise genome alignments, repetitive regions (such as telomeres/subtelomeres) can produce more than one alignment for a given locus.
+In the above figure, a bit of extra noise is added to the figure (as thin criss-crossing lines) due to these repetitive segments.

 ##### Example of a dotplot generated from the minimap2 pairwize alignments (PAF) files (using defaults settings):
 <p align="left">